uw-ssec/biodiversity-horizons/README.md

 cd /home/biodiversity-horizons
 ```

-Inside the Apptainer shell, verify the `data-raw/` and `outputs/` folder is available:
+Inside the Apptainer shell, verify the `data-raw/` and `outputs/` folders are
+available:

 ```
 ls -l /home/biodiversity-horizons/data-raw/
 ```

 ```
 ls -l /home/biodiversity-horizons/outputs/
 ```

 **Step 7: Run the R exposure calculation script (you can modify the arguments by
 updating the input_config.yml file)**